kristianmandrup/tower_fields/readme.md

     admin:            type: 'Boolean', default: false
 ```

-You can also pass a list of strings that are the field names, where the options hash is then shared by all those fields.
-If no options hash is given, the fields default to the default type of Tower fields (same as using the `field` macro without a type: option).
+You can also pass a list of strings that are the field names.
+The options hash is then shared by all those fields.

 ``` coffeescript
 # Define multiple at a time